 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-EBIT and EBITDA keep showing up in investor decks, due diligence checklists, and SaaS benchmarking reports.
+Understanding ebit vs ebitda is essential for SaaS founders.
+Both keep showing up in investor decks, due diligence checklists, and SaaS benchmarking reports.
+This ebit vs ebitda guide gives you the honest breakdown so you stop confusing the two.
 One of them matters for your fundraising conversations.
 The other is mostly noise.
-Here’s the honest breakdown so you stop confusing the two.

 Quick Answer

 For SaaS companies, EBITDA is the metric that matters.
-Investors use it to compare operational profitability across companies because it strips out accounting differences like depreciation schedules and tax structures.
-EBIT includes depreciation and amortization — costs that barely exist in most bootstrapped SaaS businesses.
+In the ebit vs ebitda comparison, EBITDA wins because investors use it to compare operational profitability across companies — it strips out accounting differences like depreciation schedules and tax structures.
+EBIT includes depreciation and amortization, costs that barely exist in most bootstrapped SaaS businesses.
 If you only learn one, learn EBITDA.

 Comparison Table